We may get commissions for purchases made through links in this post.

 Medication

 If the people in your household take any medications, stash a 3-5 day supply of each medication – carefully labeled with expiration dates – in your kit (or each kit if you have more than one).
-Always replace these pills before they expire.
+Always replace these medications before they expire.

 Talk to your doctor if you have questions about how often your medications should be replaced and/or need them to write you a refill a bit sooner than usual to collect the pills you need for your stash.